-The analysis of the inorganic components is roughly divided in two parts: most cations are routinely measused with inductively coupled plasma (ICP), whereas mainly anionic nutrients are quantified with a segmented flow analyser.
+The analysis of the inorganic components is roughly divided in two parts: most cations are routinely measured with inductively coupled plasma coupled to an optical emission spectrometer (ICP-OES), whereas mainly anionic nutrients are quantified with a segmented flow analyser (AA).
+With these analysers the nutrients are routinely measured in aqueous samples, such as surface water and seawater, and in soil extracts.
+The two AA machines available (produced by Skalar, Breda, the Netherlands) are adapted to their specific purpose.

 The first machine is a general-use analyser.
-It is able to measure (NO3+NO2), NO2, NH4, total dissolved N, PO4, SO4, and Cl.
-For most anions the measurement range falls within 10 to 2000 µmol/l, whereas the measurement range is lower for PO4 (0.2 to 16 µmol/l) and NO2 (2 to 70 µmol/l).
-The substrate is usually fresh water, but with some adaptations BaCl2- and K2SO4 extracts and saline samples can be analysed.
+It can measure (NO3+NO2), NO2, NH4, total dissolved N, PO4, SO4, and Cl.
+For most anions, the measurement range falls within 10 to 2000 µmol/l, whereas the measurement range is lower for PO4 (0.2 to 16 µmol/l) and NO2 (2 to 70 µmol/l).
+The substrate is usually fresh water, but with some adaptations BaCl2- and K2SO4 extracts, and saline samples can be analysed.

 Our second and newer auto-analyser is dedicated to low concentrations of (NO3+NO2), NO2, NH4 and PO4.
-The measurement range of PO4 and NO2 is 0,1 to 1,0 µmol/l, for (NO3+NO2) it is 1 to 20 µmol/l and NH4 is quantified between 0.5 to 7 µmol/l .
-This analyser is fitted with detector-correction lines which allows the analyses of marine water samples.
+The measurement range of PO4 and NO2 is 0,1 to 1,0 µmol/l, for (NO3+NO2) it is 1 to 20 µmol/l and NH4 is quantified between 0.5 to 7 µmol/l.
+This analyser is fitted with detector-correction lines which allows the analysis of marine water samples.
 Out of range-samples can be diluted automatically.

 Both systems are a segmented flow SAN++ auto-analyser manufactured by Skalar (Breda, the Netherlands).